 - Gaudiya Vaishnavism - broad tradition founded in the 5th Century BT by Chaitanya.
 In the original Gaudiyas believed that Krishna was the highest form of God, and that while the individual soul was eternally separate to God it could reach liberation by attaining to a state of eternal and absolute devotion to Krishna.
 The Gaudiyas also believed that Chaitanya was a joint incarnation of Krishna and his partner Radha.
 Gaudiya Vaishnavism spread outside of India during the 1st Century AT in particular, over time developing a substantial following in China especially.
 By its focus on the avatars of Krishna, it was especially prone to producing sub-sects, and so diversified rapidly throughout the Interplanetary and Interstellar Eras.
 Many of the disparate followers were subsumed into a descendant form of Hamsa Vaishnavism during the Age of Expansion, but diverse sects survived for several further millennia, and the influence of Gaudiya Vaishnava aesthetics, philosophy and practice has been lasting upon many religious traditions.

 - Omega Vaishnavism - a form of Vaishnavism heavily influenced by the Omega Point Theology of Manhara Benisol.
 This Vaishnava tradition arose out of certain Age of Expansion colonies where Omegist philosophy flourished within majority-Vaishnava worlds of the antispinward settlements of the Vasudevaloka colonists.
 Within Omega Vaishnavism, Vishnu exists in the present-day only in potential, but is to emerge from the spiritual and technological advancement of sophonts, and while this is inevitable it is the duty of everyday sophonts to work to bring this about sooner.
 The inevitability of the emergence of Vishnu means that all those worshipping Vishnu and striving towards Vishnu are naturally guided towards that universal destiny of union with creation to become Vishnu.
 This philosophy became an important influence on several Omegist schools, particularly being involved in the formation of Paramegism.
-It flourished in forms similar to the original throughout the Ages of Expansion and Establishment, and a variety of divergent forms continued in fits and starts until the time of the Second Federation.
+It flourished in forms similar to the original throughout the Ages of Expansion and Establishment, and a variety of divergent forms continued in fits and starts until the time of the Integration.
 Influences remain in forms of Sophism and Omegist philosophies, and in various disparate traditions of the Outer Volumes and Periphery.
 Sporadic revivals are not unknown.

 Shaktism - Of the major deity-centred Hindu schools of the Agricultural and Industrial Ages, Shaktism is the most blurred at the edges.
 However, Shaktism can be said to constitute those traditions which centre upon the worship of the Divine Mother, Shakti or Devi, and dates back to the goddess-worship of the Indus Valley Civilisation and contemporary cultures of South Asia (Mother Goddess figurines are known to have existed in India as far back as 22,000 BT).
 Common forms in which the Mother has been worshipped include Durga, Kali, Saraswati, Lakshmi, Gaia and Radha.
 While some forms of Shaktism centre purely upon Devi, many in fact worship Shakti as the active/generative principle and Shiva (or sometimes Krishna) as the passive principle of the one Absolute.
 Tantric ideas have been particularly prominent within Shaktism.
 It became one of the predominant forms of Hinduism during the Interstellar Era, and has been highly influential on many later religious movements.